Next Capital Campaign Is Off to a Great Start

 - School of Medicine alumnus Allen Hogge and his wife, Joan, took advantage of the University’s Bicentennial Scholarship matching program to endow a scholarship.
 The Hogges both benefitted from scholarship support when they were in college and wanted to help the University recruit the best students.
 This type of private support is critical to reducing our students’ debt.

 - Family foundations, like the Ivy Foundation and the Manning Family Foundation, accelerate research discovery across the Health System.
 These two foundations alone provide more than $750,000 in annual support for research projects.

 Thank you to our faculty and staff who make this important work possible.
 These gifts reflect your exceptional efforts and your partnership with our Development team.
 Special thanks to Karen and her team for helping us fund our missions.
-If you have questions about philanthropy, or how you can help, please contact Anne Watkins, Assistant Vice President & Chief Development Officer, School of Medicine.
+If you have questions about philanthropy, or how you can help, please contact the UVA Health Foundation, School of Medicine Team.